 If you have just been told by your doctor or health care provider that your little one has eczema, the first thing you are likely to be prescribed is an emollient.
-There are a huge range of emollients available – both prescription and over the counter.
+There is a huge range of emollients available – both prescription and over the counter.
 It can be a minefield as (in our experience) there is only a 50:50 chance that any given cream will actually work, and if it does work it may be seasonal or time-limited.
 For parents with eczema children, it is the ultimate quest for the holy grail and we know how frustrating it can be, so we hope in writing this we make your own search a little easier!

 So what IS an emollient and why has my child just been prescribed it for their eczema?